Indonesia Work Permit

 Your passport must be valid for at least 6 months from the date of arrival and you must have a valid return ticket.
 The immigration officer at the port of entry may ask the passenger to produce any necessary documents (such as hotel reservation and proof of finance).

-You cannot apply for an Indonesia work permit on your own.
+You cannot apply for an Indonesian work permit on your own.
 It is up to your future employer to obtain one for you

 It is important to obtain in advance the correct visa that gives you the right to work in Indonesia.
 Foreign job seekers must find an employer willing to apply for the correct work permit and working visa to the immigration authorities on their behalf well in advance of the job’s starting date.